agda/agda/doc/user-manual/language/flat.lagda.rst

 <https://arxiv.org/abs/1509.07584/>`_ and `Crisp Type Theory
 <https://arxiv.org/abs/1801.07664/>`_.
 It is similar to a necessity modality.

+This attribute is enabled using the flag :option:`--cohesion`.

 We can define ``♭ A`` as a type for any ``(@♭ A : Set l)`` via an inductive definition: